BonfaceKilz/BonfaceKilz/content/post/2019-06-17-communication.md

 +++
-title = "Communication- Stuff I've learnt from work" description = "Being effective at communicating with other people is an important aspect of deving.
+title = "Communication- Stuff I've Learnt From Work" description = "Being effective at communicating with other people is an important aspect of deving.
 In this article, I try to articulate why this is so." date = 2019-06-17T21:01:00+03:00 tags = ["life-tips", "philosophy", "project-management", "productivity"]